 I welcome the opportunity to earn your trust and provide the best in mediation services.”

 Charles A. Hill is a Tennessee Supreme Court “Rule 31″ Listed Civil and Family Mediator.
-He is Vice Chair of the Board of Directors of the Nashville Conflict Resolution Center and is authorized to practice in both Tennessee and California.
+He is past Vice Chair of the Board of Directors of the Nashville Conflict Resolution Center and is authorized to practice in both Tennessee and California.

 Phone (615) 712-7898 Hours: Mon – Fri: 9AM – 5PM